 "Other" means any language other than what you see listed on the pie chart.
 "British English" is representative of 7% of all posted jobs at Voices.com.

 When clients post a job that does not have a specific dialect of English associated with their voice over, they are open to receiving auditions from any voice over professional who can speak English fluently.

 This may come as good, democratic news to you!
-There is almost an equal amount of jobs that require male voices as there are requiring female voices.
+There is almost an equal amount of voice acting jobs that require male voices as there are requiring female voices.

 38% of jobs are posted to women specifically, 37% are posted to male voice talent specifically, and 25% are open to both male and female voice talent.

 When you take a look at this graph, you might be wondering why the largest percentage of jobs posted is unknown... some clients posting jobs are not selecting this field because they want to keep their options open with regard to age.

 The people who do specify a particular age often do so out of necessity.
 They want someone whose voice is comfortable performing in a distinct age range to better reach their target audience.